 - Ensure your home is fully protected by an RCD or residual current device, which can be found in your fuse box (also known as a consumer unit).
 An RCD is a life-saving device that protects against dangerous electric shock and reduces the risk of electrical fires.

 - If you don’t have RCD protection on your sockets, consider using an RCD plug, which can prevent serious appliance faults that pose threats to you and your property.

 - Sometimes, appliance fires are caused by something beyond your control.
 Smoke alarms are essential in keeping you safe in the event of a fire.
 There should be a minimum of one smoke alarm per floor and fit enough alarms to cover all areas where a fire could start, and make sure they are tested regularly.

 - If a fire does start, don't try to fight the fire.
 Get out and call 999 immediately.

-- Always ensure that the area you are placing the refridgerator is free of paper or other flammable materials, and make sure there is enough room behind the refridgerator for air to circulate freely.
+- Always ensure that the area you are placing the refrigerator is free of paper or other flammable materials, and make sure there is enough room behind the refrigerator for air to circulate freely.

 - Don’t connect a fridge to the electricity supply until all packaging has been removed.